stopdragonn/OECD-COMTOX/oecd-toxicity-prediction/README.md

 **✅ Fully Reproducible** - All scripts tested and verified to work out-of-the-box on standard computing environments without requiring cluster access.

 This repository contains the code and data for reproducing toxicity prediction research based on OECD Test Guidelines (TG).
-The project implements multiple machine learning models using different molecular feature representations to predict various toxicity endpoints including genotoxicity, carcinogenicity, acute toxicity, developmental and reproductive toxicity (DART), and ecotoxicity.
+The project implements multiple machine learning models using different molecular feature representations to predict various toxicity endpoints i**Model Attribution**: All models, scalers, and code in this repository are original research contributions by the authors and are shared under MIT License to facilitate scientific reproducibility and collaboration.
+The pre-trained models in `published-models/Model/` are provided as supplementary materials to our published research for exact result reproduction.cluding genotoxicity, carcinogenicity, acute toxicity, developmental and reproductive toxicity (DART), and ecotoxicity.

 ## Table of Contents